Castlevania: Aria of Sorrow: Story

 Soma meets Graham again, and questions him on Yoko's suspicions.
-Graham claims he will receive Dracula's powers, believing himself to be Dracula as he was born on the day Dracula was slain.
+Graham claims he will receive Dracula's powers, believing himself to be Dracula's reincarnation as he was born on the day Dracula was slain.
 Graham inquires as to the nature of Soma's powers, to which Soma responds that he has "the power to rule," causing Graham to panic and flee.
 Concerned, Soma confides this incident to Yoko, who recommends that Soma join her in stopping Graham.
 As Soma proceeds further through the castle, he comes upon a scene of Graham stabbing Yoko with a knife.
 Graham retreats, and Yoko warns Soma of Graham's power.
 Arikado arrives, promises Soma he will look after Yoko, and demands that Soma pursue Graham.
 Soma meets "J" again, who reveals he is Julius Belmont, the man who defeated Dracula in 1999.
 As he leaves, he remarks that he knows something about the current situation, but does not elaborate.

 Soma ascends to the castle's keep and confronts Graham in the throne room.
 Although Soma's sole desire is to leave the castle, Graham is convinced that Soma must be killed for absorbing the souls of the castle's monsters.
 Soma manages to defeat Graham, even after Graham uses his newfound powers to assume a demonic form.
 As Graham falls in defeat, Soma absorbs his powers, and realizes he is Dracula's reincarnation.
 Arikado arrives and reveals a way for Soma to save himself by halting the flow of chaos into the castle.
 Soma proceeds to the Chaotic Realm, but Julius attacks him, believing that Soma is Dracula.
 Julius allows Soma to defeat him, as he sensed Soma's soul fighting against Dracula's influence.
 Before he leaves, Soma elicits a promise from Julius to kill him if he fully becomes Dracula.
 Soma travels through the Chaotic Realm and finally locates the source of chaos.
 Soma manages to defeat the manifestation of chaos and is sent congratulations by Yoko, Hammer, Julius, and Arikado.
 Soma awakens back in the Hakuba Shrine with Mina, pleased that the conflict is over.